bestia-dev/mem4_game/README.md

 Everything is done in compile time, so the runtime is nothing slower.
 ## TODO:
 - better documentation.
 Do I really have to write very long doc-comments in the code ?
 It looks terrible.
 But it is useful when reading the code.
 Maybe I can hide it in a region block.
 Dodrio has beautiful docs.
 How did he do it?
 - cargo release is a subcommand to increment the version and make a git tag
+- websocket abruptly ends connection.
+Must implement reconnect

 ## Changelog
 2019-05-24 completed a working version
 2019-06-06 google cloud platform, docker, DockerHub
 2019-06-13 typed html
 2019-06-20 added Triestine, calculate grid size in rust
+2019-06-25 integer arithmetic unwrap!(x.checked_add(y)), checked_sub, checked_mul, checked_div
+floating f64 cast to usize and vice versa with x.approx_as::<f64>() from crate conv